danielbodnar/awesome-stars/README.md

 - [DataBiosphere/toil](https://github.com/DataBiosphere/toil) - A scalable, efficient, cross-platform (Linux/macOS) and easy-to-use workflow engine in pure Python.
 - [apptension/saas-boilerplate](https://github.com/apptension/saas-boilerplate) - SaaS Boilerplate - Open Source and free SaaS stack that lets you build SaaS products faster in React, Django and AWS.
 Focus on essential business logic instead of coding repeatable features!
 - [nteract/papermill](https://github.com/nteract/papermill) - 📚 Parameterize, execute, and analyze notebooks
-- [mage-ai/mage-ai](https://github.com/mage-ai/mage-ai) - 🧙 The modern replacement for Airflow.
-Build, run, and manage data pipelines for integrating and transforming data.
+- [mage-ai/mage-ai](https://github.com/mage-ai/mage-ai) - 🧙 Build, run, and manage data pipelines for integrating and transforming data.
 - [kedro-org/kedro](https://github.com/kedro-org/kedro) - Kedro is a toolbox for production-ready data science.
 It uses software engineering best practices to help you create data engineering and data science pipelines that are reproducible, maintainable, an
 - [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 👾 Automated README file generator, powered by large language model APIs.
 - [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.